vindar/tgx/docs/intro_api_3D.md

 If `drawMesh()` is called with `use_mesh_material = true`, the mesh material color and texture override the current material settings for that mesh.
 This is the usual mode for generated OBJ models.

+Flat and Gouraud shading differ in where lighting is evaluated:

+- **Flat shading** computes one color for the whole triangle.
+It is fast and gives a faceted look.
+- **Gouraud shading** computes lighting at vertices and interpolates the resulting colors across the triangle.
+It is smoother on curved models, but costs more math and interpolation.

+TGX does not implement per-pixel Phong normal interpolation; that would be much more expensive on the intended MCU targets.

 @section sec_3D_culling Back-face culling